tbvns/Kihon/README.md

 # Kihon: Mihon Manga to PDF Exporter

-Kihon is a simple and efficient tool designed to export your Mihon manga into PDF format.
+Kihon is a simple and "efficient" tool designed to export your Mihon manga into PDF format.
 Whether you're looking to read your favorite manga on devices like Amazon Kindle or simply want a more portable format, Kihon has got you covered.

 ## Download